epvuc/usb-tty/README.md

 still need to do:

-1. actual config mode:  (done)
+1. actual config mode:  (implemented, still adding to it)

-translating vs transparent mode, so you can use it with HeavyMetal in place of cp2102 enable/disable auto-cr, cr->crlf set auto-cr column? select character set maps? speed?
-Might be able to set baud rate just by setting OCR1A = 83333 / baudrate
+translating vs transparent mode, so you can use it with HeavyMetal in place of cp2102 (done) enable/disable auto-cr, cr->crlf (not sure i care) set auto-cr column?  (later) select character set maps? (later) speed?
+Might be able to set baud rate just by setting OCR1A = 83333 / baudrate (done)

 16000000 / 64 / (3 * 45.45) = 1833 // 60 WPM
 16000000 / 64 / (3 * 50.00) = 1667 // 66 WPM
 16000000 / 64 / (3 * 56.90) = 1464 // 75 WPM
 16000000 / 64 / (3 * 74.20) = 1123 // 100 WPM

-Maybe a setting for inverting or not inverting the RX and/or TX sense?
+Maybe a setting for inverting or not inverting the RX and/or TX sense?  (not sure i care)

 2. implement unshift on space, i think (done)

-3. switch to/from config mode by hardware button vs "%" key.
+3. switch to/from config mode by hardware button vs "%" key.  (done)

+4. ASCII mode for m33's. (implemented, appears to work with linux serial port, no 33 to test with, need more framing info) also no idea how real machines handle or don't handle parity.